 Again, everything here can be changed later, so don’t let it stress you out.
 Down the road, if you have any trouble, you can contact the theme’s designer.
 They’re typically very quick and happy to help.

 7. Start Brainstorming Content

 Once you determine who your ideal customer is, decide what her pain points are and how you can help her.
-Then, create content that speaks to those felt needs and you’ll be golden.
+Then, create content that speaks to those felt needs by clicking “Posts” and “Add New Post” in your dashboard.
+Write a post, publish it, and you’ll be golden!

 Congratulations, Blogger Buddy!

 Do you see how easy that was?
 Now, you are on your way to diversifying your business’ reach, creating yet another income stream, and garnering the income you desire from your crochet business.